Last Updated on

 - A camping stove: Campfires are only permitted in a select few campsites.
 This means you’ll have to bring a stove for cooking on.

 - An air pressure gauge: Sand driving requires slightly deflated tyres so you’ll have to pack an air pressure gauge to do this.
-You’ll also want bring or rent some recovery gear including a shovel in case you need to dig yourself out of sand and/or mud.
+You’ll also want to bring or rent some recovery gear including a shovel in case you need to dig yourself out of the sand and/or mud.

 Dingo safety on Fraser Island

 During my trip to Fraser Island, we didn’t see any Fraser Island dingos.
 At first, I was disappointed but then I learned how dangerous they can be.